rolling-scopes-school/js-fe-course-en/tasks/technical-screening/README.md

-## Interview with a mentor
+## Technical Screening 🗣️

-Technical Screening or The process of recruiting students by a mentor to their group.
+Technical Screening or the process of a mentor recruiting students into their group.

-## Interview goals:
+## Interview Objectives 🎯

 - Forming a list of students for RSSchool stage#2.
-- Forming “Mentor-students” subgroups.
+- Creating "Mentor-Students" subgroups.

-Each mentor interviews more people than he planned to mentor (eg: +2 students).
+  Each mentor interviews more people than they plan to mentor (For example, +2 students).
-After all the interviews have been completed, the mentor may drop part of the group in order to keep the number of students that he can mentor.
-Mentors can postpone the exclusion for several weeks in order to make a more informed decision.
+  After all the interviews, a mentor can dismiss a part of the group to retain the number of students they can mentor.
+Mentors may delay dismissal for a few weeks to make a more considered decision.

-- Checking the level of students' preparation.
+- Checking the students' level of preparation.
-- Students get the experience of going through the interview.
--
+- Providing students with interview experience.

 ## Attention!
-RS School doesn’t check in advance:
+RS School does not pre-check 🚫

-- Mentors’ adequacy.
+- Mentors' adequacy
-- Students’ adequacy.
+- Students' adequacy

+## Number of Students and Invitation Order 📝

+The number of students invited to interviews depends on the number of mentors who have signed up for the course.

+Students receive invitations in the following order:

+1. On the recommendation of a mentor if the mentor is ready to mentor those students.
+2. Based on the results of the first stage of the course.

-## Interview process
+## Interview Process 🔄

-Interviews take place during the last week of the stage#1 and the first week of stage#2.
+Interviews take place during during the last week of the stage#1 and the first week of stage#2.
-You can track up-to-date information on the interview in [app.rs.school](https://app.rs.school) in the `Interviews` section.
-It will contain a link to the interview’s description, the deadline, and a registration button.
+You can track current interview information on [app.rs.school](https://app.rs.school) in the `Interviews` section.
+There you will find a link to the interview description, the interview deadline, and a registration button.

-### Phases
+### Stages

-1. **Registration**.
-In order to take part in the selection for an interview, the student should press the `Register` button.
-If the student already has an Interview, there is no need to press the button, you should contact the interviewer.
+1. **Registration** 📌.
+To participate in the interview selection, the student must click the `Register` button.
+If an Interviewer is already displayed for the student, there is no need to click the button; they should contact the interviewer.
-2. **Pairs formation**.
-After distribution, students will see “Interviewer” - there will be a link to his account in [app.rs.school](https://app.rs.school) with the contacts for communication.
-The student needs to contact the interviewer within the first week and agree on the date of the interview.
+2. **Pairing** 👥.
+After the distribution, students will see their Interviewer — a link to their account on [app.rs.school](https://app.rs.school) with contact details.
+The student must contact the interviewer within the first week to agree on an interview date.
-If a student does not have an Interviewer, he is not invited to an interview and is automatically moved to the wait-list.
+   If an Interviewer is not shown to the student, they are not invited to an interview and automatically moved to the wait-list
-3. **Interviewing**.
-The interview will be conducted online.
-The average length of an interview is ~60 minutes.
+3. **Conducting the Interview** 💬.
+The interview can be conducted online.
+The average interview duration is ~60 minutes.
-4. **Results of the interview**.
-After the student has passed the interview, the `Result` column will contain information about the mentor's decision: Yes - the mentor takes the student, otherwise the student is moved to the wait-list.
+4. **Interview Results** 📊.
+After a student completes the interview, the `Result` column will display the mentor's decision: Yes — the mentor takes the student; otherwise, the student is moved to the wait-list.

-**Wait-list** - a list of students who were either not invited for an interview or were rejected by the mentor after the interview.
-Mentors can select students from this list.
+**Wait-list** 📃 is a list of the students who were either not invited to an interview or were rejected by a mentor after the interview.
+Mentors can recruit additional students from this list if possible.

-**Redistribution**.
-At the administration’s discretion, a redistribution would take place.
-Students from the wait-list will participate in it.
+**Redistribution** 🔁.
+Additional redistributions may be conducted at the administration's discretion, involving students from the wait-list.

-## Interview Topics
+## Interview Topics 📚

 - Basics of OOP.
 - Basic data structures and their organization (array, list, stack, queue, tree, hash table, etc.).